Welcome.

 “That hurt more than usual,” Akal said drily, and he glided down the stairs.

 He’d be back.
 The only difference between Akal and a bhūta was that Akal couldn't be driven off by wind chimes.
-If secrets were being whispered or emotions were fraught, he always found a way to insert himself into the situation.
+When secrets were whispered or emotions were fraught, he always found a way to insert himself into the situation.
 That was another eccentricity that Master Baig tolerated, though this one made more sense to Yadleen.
 Blood ties ensured mutual dishonor if incriminating secrets were spilled.
-That threat ensured trust.
+It was a threat that ensured trust.

-Is that what Rajeev is counting on?
+Is Rajeev counting on that?
 Does he realize the dishonor that could stain the Baig family just because Akal and the Master talked to him?
 Will he try to use that to extort Master Baig?

-Maybe that was the real reason she’d been asked to join the meeting.
-If Akal sat in, and anyone learned of that fact, it would look like a conspiracy within the family.
+Maybe that was the real reason she’d been asked to sit in.
+If Akal sat in, it would be conspiracy within the family.
 She was an outsider.
-The dishonor wouldn’t contaminate her as readily.
+That alone would make this meeting seem less damning, if anyone outside of the ossuary learned about it.

 Whatever his reason, Master Baig needs me here.